lf-edge/adam/README.md

 $ docker run <cmd>
 ```

+### Image Tagging

+Every commit to the `master` branch of Adam releases an image to docker hub.
+These are tagged with the git commit.
+In addition, the most recent
+commit is tagged with `snapshot`, i.e. `lfedge/adam:snapshot`.

+Adam regularly releases proper [semantic versioned](https://semver.org) releases, with images tagged as `vx.y.z`, e.g. `v1.2.3`.
+The highest numbered,
+most recent release is tagged with `latest`.

+* `lfedge/adam:latest` (or just `lfedge/adam`) - most recent release
+* `lfedge/adam:v1.2.3` - release 1.2.3
+* `lfedge/adam:snapshot` - most recent commit to mainline branch
+* `lfedge/adam:6aa76a1ac3ee46aefd96525190e4bd4eb4f5d828` - build from commit `6aa76a1ac3ee46aefd96525190e4bd4eb4f5d828`

+For all of the sample commands in this guide, we use simply `lfedge/adam`, equivalent to `lfedge/adam:latest`.
+You should feel free to
+replace `latest` with whichever tag is appropriate for your use case.

 ## Pre-Requisites

 In addition to adam itself - as a local binary or docker container - you need the following: